 Alternative Treatment Options

-Frequent checkups can be helpful in monitoring the progression of scoliosis, and chiropractors are experts in musculoskeletal conditions.
+Frequent checkups can be helpful in monitoring the progression of scoliosis, especially towards the beginning of the condition’s development, and chiropractors are experts in musculoskeletal conditions.
 For patients with scoliosis pain, spinal manipulation, exercise, and electrical muscle stimulation could provide relief.10 In general, a chiropractor will form a specific treatment plan that includes “monitoring, chiropractic adjustments, at home exercises or a physical therapy program”.
 If the scoliosis has progressed to a “higher degree angle”, other options, such as bracing or surgery, may be considered due to concerns about health.
 A recent retrospective study of “28 adult scoliosis patients” found improvements in disability, pain, and Cobb angle, from “multimodal chiropractic rehabilitation treatment” after the treatment conclusion and for the next two years.11 The Cobb Angle is used to diagnose scoliosis.
 10 degrees is the minimum to define the condition, and 15-20 degrees may not need interventions other than monitoring the condition.12 Massage also has benefits for functional and structural scoliosis.
 A recent case report found that massage relieves pain, improves sleep, and increases the “ability to conduct daily activities for people with scoliosis”.
 Sustained pressure and massage strokes, stretches, and positioning can “help balance the muscles of the back and body”.
 Patients can also improve their body awareness and learn how to “change movement habits that contribute to functional scoliosis”.13

 Find out more about scoliosis and chiropractic.